 - When should I change my address?

-- It's best to make a mailing address change request seven days before a move.
-Once you've made your address change with the USPS, it will forward mail to you for 12 months.
-It's essential to update your address everywhere within 12 months after your move, though it's better to do so earlier.
+- It's best to make a change of address request seven days before a move.
+Once you've made your address change with the U.S. Postal Service, it will forward mail to you for 12 months.
+It's important to update your address everywhere within 12 months after your move, though it's better to do so earlier.

-- How long does it take for mail to be forwarded to a new address?
+- How long does it take for mail to be forwarded to a new location?

 - Once your mail forwarding request is processed, it can take the USPS up to 10 days to forward new mail to the correct address.